Stories

 1. Your Prep List

-In a restaurant, a prep list is vital to ensuring a successful night.
-Same goes when getting ready to tailgate.
-Chef got his grill from Santa Maria BBQ Outfitters - the 18 x 12 size is portable enough you can easily load it into your truck before the game.
-Make sure you source either red oak or good quality lump charcoal.
-Then, grab a lighter and an ignitor aid, a thermometer, and off you go.
+In a restaurant, a prep list is vital to ensuring a successful night—and the same goes for getting ready to tailgate.
+The chef got his grill from Santa Maria BBQ Outfitters; the 18" x 12" size is portable enough to easily load into your truck before the game.
+Be sure to source either red oak or good-quality lump charcoal.
+Then grab a lighter, an ignition aid, and a thermometer—and off you go.

 2. The Meats

-There’s really only one meat that belongs on a Santa Maria-style grill, and that’s tri-tip.
-A triangular-shaped cut of beef from the bottom sirloin, it boasts a rich flavor and tender texture.
-Tri-tip is a large piece of meat, so it’s perfect for serving a crowd.
-Its thickness helps it to cook evenly over an open flame, and the red oak wood imparts a deep, smoky flavor, complementing tri-tip’s natural juiciness and rich beefy taste.
-Its quick cooking time and ability to develop a flavorful crust while staying tender make it ideal for this grilling method.
+There’s really only one meat that belongs on a Santa Maria-style grill, and that’s tri tip.
+A triangular cut of beef from the bottom sirloin, it boasts a rich flavor and tender texture.
+Tri tip is a large piece of meat, so it’s perfect for serving a crowd.
+Its thickness helps it to cook evenly over an open flame, and the red oak wood imparts a deep, smoky flavor, complementing tri tip’s natural juiciness and rich beefy taste.
+With its quick cooking time and ability to develop a flavorful crust while staying tender, tri-tip is ideal for this grilling method.

 3. Get Grilling

-Make sure your tri-tip is at room temperature before you cook.
-Once it’s at temp, generously season your tri-tip with oil, salt, and pepper.
+Let your tri tip is at room temperature up to two hours before you cook, then generously season your tri tip with oil, salt and pepper.

 Prepare your grill by adding a few logs of red oak and creating a fire.
-Once the logs are hot, adjust the grill grate to the high position - you don’t want to scorch your meat right out the gate here.
+Once the logs are hot, adjust the grill grate to the high position so the meat doesn't scorch or burn.
 Place the tri tip on the grill and cook it, flipping occasionally.
-You can lower your grates a few times to get a good sear, but for the most part that crust is going to form slowly as you’re grilling on indirect heat.
-Once the meat reaches about 135°F, take it off the grill and rest it for about 20 minutes - don’t rush this part, the steak needs this time to finish cooking and redistribute its juices.
-Slice it thinly and serve alongside a Santa Maria-style salsa.
+You can lower your grates a few times to get a good sear, but a savory crust will form slowly as you’re grilling with a lower amount of heat.
+Once the meat reaches about 135°F, take it off the grill and rest it for about 20 minutes.
+Don’t rush this part, the steak needs this time to finish cooking and redistribute its juices.
+After resting, slice it thinly and serve alongside a Santa Maria-style salsa.

-For the sausages, we’re going to want to grill those near the end.
+For the sausages, we’re going to grill those near the end.
 We’re just looking to sear them, add some smokiness and char to the meat.
-Add them when the tri tip is looking close to done, flipping them a few times until you get the first casing bursts - then pull and let rest.
+Add them when the tri tip is looking close to done, flipping them a few times until the sausage casing bursts - then pull and let rest 5 to 10 minutes.
 Slice and serve.

 Santa Maria-style Salsa Recipe